Builtins

 The @copy directive marks a struct type as a Copy type.

-@copy must appear immediately before a struct definition.
+@copy MUST appear immediately before a struct definition.

 @copy takes no arguments.